llpeterson/data/problem.md

 bytes.
 From the application's perspective, however, these messages contain various kinds of *data*—arrays of integers, video frames, lines of text, digital images, and so on.
 In other words, these bytes have meaning.
-We now consider the prob-lem of how best to encode the different kinds of data that application programs want to exchange into byte strings.
+We now consider the problem of how best to encode the different kinds of data that application programs want to exchange into byte strings.
 In many respects, this is similar to the problem of encoding byte strings into electromagnetic signals that we saw in an earlier chapter.

-Thinking back to our discussion of encoding, there were essentially two concerns.
-The first was that the receiver be able to extract the same message from the sig-nal as the transmitter sent; this was the framing problem.
-The second was making the encoding as efficient as possible.
+Thinking back to our discussion of encoding, there are essentially two concerns.
+The first is that the receiver be able to extract the same message from the signal as the transmitter sent; this is the framing problem.
+The second is making the encoding as efficient as possible.
 Both of these concerns are also present when encoding application data into network messages.